bellingard/sonar-scanner-npm/README.md

 # NPM module to run SonarQube analyses

+This NPM module makes it very easy to trigger [SonarQube](http://www.sonarqube.org) analyses on a JavaScript code base, without needing to install any specific tool or (Java) runtime.

 The following example shows how to run a SonarQube analysis on a JavaScript project using Gulp, and pushing the results to [SonarQube.com](https://sonarqube.com), the online SonarQube service: